anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Speak when you are angry, and you will make the best speech you will ever regret.
+Quote: The road of excess leads to the palace of wisdom.

-By: Ambrose Bierce
+By: William Blake